 The Disney Princess Enchanted 10k will start Saturday, February 22, at 5:30 am.
 This race journeys through Epcot and the Epcot Resort area, including the Boardwalk.
 Note that the Boardwalk can be rather slippery early in the morning, so do be careful!
 This is also the beginning of the race weekend for those ladies participating in the Fairy Tale Challenge.
 The 10k is a great distance for those who want a step up from the 5k, but they may not be ready to tackle a half marathon.
 The popularity of the 10k race at Disney has skyrocketed.
 Typically, the 10k races are the first to sell out.
 There will be three water stops along the 10k course.

 2 – Disney’s Princess Half Marathon

-Finally, the half marathon will kick off on Sunday, February 25, at 5:30 a.m.
+Finally, the half marathon will kick off on Sunday, February 23, at 5:30 a.m.
 Be prepared for a sea of princesses!
 Never before have I seen so many tutus and tiaras!
 It’s a great race to run and feel empowered as a woman.
 The comradery is excellent, and most women are supportive and encouraging of other runners during the race.
-The course is identical to the Donald Half Marathon in January.
-That race and the Princess Half are the only two half marathons to run through Magic Kingdom.
+The Walt Disney World Half-Marathon in January and the Princess Half are the only two half marathons to run through Magic Kingdom.
 I’ve raced every half marathon they have at Walt Disney World, and this one is one of my favorites.
 Any female runners pondering this race should sign up because it’s a great race that celebrates the athletic achievements of female runners!

 1 – Smile for the Camera!